 If big city life does not attract you, there are charming towns with relatively good markets near the bigger cities, such as Sabadell and Terrassa near Barcelona or Alcala de Henares (Cervantes’ birthplace) near Madrid.
 These and other “bedroom communities” have small but healthy TESOL markets and are commutable from the larger city.

-Small towns that are not near large cities also have language schools.
+Small towns that are not near large cities also have language school.
 The best times of year to find work in towns such as these are September/October and December/January.

 In terms of countries near Spain, Portugal, Italy, and Germany have excellent markets, too.
 Although Morocco has a comparably small market, there is usually relatively little competition for positions.